Peter Walsh (organizer): Television and radio

 In 2003 Walsh's skills caught the eye of the producers of the TLC show Clean Sweep, and he became a professional organizer appearing on more than 120 episodes from 2003 to 2005, helping people declutter and organize their homes and lives.
 He was then a regular on The Oprah Winfrey Show in the late 2000s.
 In 2011, he premiered his own show, Enough Already! with Peter Walsh, which aired on OWN: The Oprah Winfrey Network.
 He has also appeared on the Nate Berkus Show, and beginning in 2013 he is a regular on the Rachael Ray show.
-He also had a weekly radio show, The Peter Walsh Show, on the Oprah Radio station on Sirius XM.
+He also had a weekly radio show, The Peter Walsh Show, on the Oprah Radio station on SiriusXM.

 On his regular trips back to Australia, he makes appearances on Channel Ten's The Living Room, helping people declutter their lives.
 He also makes appearances on other Australian network TV shows, and on radio.